jobala/blog/content/about.md

 This site serves the following purposes:

-1. To give back by sharing what I have learnt over time.
+1. To share what I have learnt.
 2. Reflect on what I do, no learning happens without reflection.
 3. A creative outlet.